zenkavi/NovelVsRepeated/fmri/preprocessing/03_fmriprep/fmriprep_notes.md

 aws s3 cp s3://novel-vs-repeated/fmri/license.txt /shared
 ```

-- Test fmriprep on single subject on head node
+- Test fmriprep on single subject on head node.
+Note: This will likely crash because the head node instance is does not have enough memory.
+The goal is to check that the command runs.
+Any errors will be checked in a later step when reviewing the fmriprep reports.

 ```
 export DATA_PATH=/shared/fmri/bids
 export TMP_PATH=/shared/tmp
 export FS_LICENSE=/shared/license.txt

 docker run -ti --rm  \
 -v $DATA_PATH:/data:ro  \